t-recx/linguado/README.md

 # Installation

+Install the non-ruby dependencies libsqlite3-dev, libttspico-utils and sox on your system.
+In debian-based systems this can be done with:

+	$ sudo apt-get install libsqlite3-dev libttspico-utils sox

+Install the ruby dependencies:

 	$ bundle install

-Non-Ruby Dependencies that need to be installed (for the text-to-speech to work):

-* libttspico-utils
-* sox

-For example, on debian systems you can install them like this:

-	$ sudo apt-get install libttspico-utils sox

 # Running